eclipse-archived/thym/CONTRIBUTING.md

 ````
 And then [generate a pull-request](http://help.github.com/pull-requests/) where we can
 review the proposed changes, comment on them, discuss them with you,
-and if everything is good merge the changes right into the official
+and if everything is good merge the changes right into the official repository.

 ## Building